4paradigm/OpenMLDB/docs/en/cli.md

 After the command is executed successfully, all shards will have leaders in the yes state

-#### recoverendpoint
+### recoverendpoint

 Restore node data.
 This command is asynchronous and after the successful return, you can view the running status through showopstatus

 Command format: `recoverendpoint endpoint [need_restore] [concurrency]`

-* endpoint is the endpoint of the node to restore
+* endpoint: The endpoint of the node to restore
-* Whether the need_restore table topology is to be restored to the original state, this configuration is optional, the default is false.
+* need_restore: Whether the table topology is to be restored to the original state, this configuration is optional, the default is false.
 If set to true, a shard is the leader under this node, and it is still the leader after recoverendpoint is executed to restore data
-* concurrency controls the concurrent number of task execution.
+* concurrency: The concurrent number of task execution.
 This configuration is optional, the default is 2 (name_server_task_concurrency configuration can be configured), and the maximum value is the value configured by name_server_task_max_concurrency

 ```
 > recoverendpoint 172.27.128.32:8541